 My application required students to achieve a number of points in required fields that included Excellence in the Arts, Leadership in the Arts, and Intellectual Enrichment in the Arts.
 When announcing the formation of the NAHS chapter the year prior to initiation, I held a meeting and reviewed the application and point system.
 I collected emails and made a mailing list.
 Anytime a teacher needed a poster or art help I mailed the group and made the volunteer work available for points and the system worked well for us.

 The Induction Ceremony

-In our school we held a ceremony for ALL the school’s honor societies together.
+In our school, we held a ceremony for ALL the school’s honor societies together.
 We had each group enter into our auditorium with the leaders carrying a flag (made by parent volunteers).
-Our NAHS chapter followed the ceremony suggested by the National organization, more information found on their website.
+Our NAHS chapter followed the ceremony suggested by the National organization, more information is found on their website.

 Was it worth it?